Electricity Class 10 MCQ

 Related posts:

-MCQ on Electricity for Class 10 Students
+mcq on Electricity for Class 10 Students

-(a) circular near the wire
+(a) They are circular close to the wire

-(b) straight along the axis
+(b) They appear straight along the central axis

-(d) perpendicular to the plane
+(d) They are perpendicular to the plane of the coil

-Option c – leaving both the planes
+Option c – They emerge from both surfaces of the coil

 (a) 0°